cweibel/cf-terraform-training-doc/README.md

   cf_domain                            = XIP

 ```
-The three fields which we will need to connect to Cloud Foundry and the Bastion server have been highlighted above.
+The three fields which we will need to connect to Cloud Foundry and the Bastion server have been noted above.
 # Exercise 3 - Connect to Cloud Foundry

 In order to connect to Cloud Foundry, you will need to do the following locally (note that you can just use the Bastion server which will have these tools already installed):